Correspondence Tracker & Management Tool

 “This is terrible.
 I have no idea where the summary came from.
 My additional notes are not there.”

-“It looks slapped together.”
+“It looks slapped together.
+Not professional.”

 Step 2

-Profiling the User
+Researching the User

-In order to obtain greater insight into the en-user of this application I conducted a series of 1 on 1 user interviews.
+In order to obtain greater insight into the end-user of this application I conducted a series of 1 on 1 user interviews.
 I recruited participants with the help of the client, outlined the interview script, led all of the interviews, and and presented the findings to key stakeholders.

 Personality